rubenschwan/nextbest/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-All contributions, big or small, are warmly welcomed!
+All contributions, whether they're new experiments or improvements to existing ones, are warmly welcomed!

 ## 📜 License